annoushqa-bobde/portfolio/README.md

 ## Repository Contents

 1. **Charitable_Giving.ipynb**
-   An analysis of charitable giving patterns and their implications.
+   An analysis of the impact of charitable giving offers.

 2. **Difference_in_Outcomes_+_Unbiased_Estimates_of_ATE.ipynb**
-   A study on the differences in outcomes and unbiased estimates of Average Treatment Effects (ATE).
+   A study on the differences in outcomes and unbiased estimates of Average Treatment Effects (ATE) through the impact of advertising on user engagement in a food delivery app.

 3. **Early_Stopping_+_Multiple_Hypothesis_Testing.ipynb**
    An exploration of early stopping techniques and their application in multiple hypothesis testing.